 - what you know

-I don’t like doing video but I understand how important it is and have put up a few hundred YouTube videos.
-They have gotten better over the years but I still have so much to learn.
+I wouldn’t say I like doing videos, but I understand its importance and have put up a few hundred YouTube videos.
+They have improved over the years, but I still have much to learn.

 Let me share with you a few of the key points that I got from Maria’s presentation: